RoundRobinHood/cogniflight-cloud/README.md

 ## Architecture

-Cogniflight Cloud is built as a microservices architecture with the following components:
+Cogniflight Cloud is built as a Service-Oriented Architecture (SOA) with the following components:

 ```
 ┌─────────────────────────────────────────────────────────────────┐